Skip to Main Content

 Common home improvement loan amounts

 Home improvement loans typically range from $1,000 to $100,000.
-You may need excellent credit or a co-signer to get a home improvement loan if you want a larger amount.
+You may need strong credit or a co-signer to get a home improvement loan if you want an amount on the higher side.

 But don’t just borrow the maximum amount available.
-It’s smarter to borrow just the amount needed for your project.
-It’s also a good idea to add a percentage to cover unexpected expenses.
+It’s smarter to borrow just the amount needed for your project and a small percentage extra to cover unexpected expenses.
+To estimate how much you need for the project, research average costs in your area and consult a professional.
+It’s wise to get bids from multiple contractors.

 • The loan type: Loans that use your home’s equity will allow you to borrow more than an unsecured home improvement loan.